St Ursula's Church

 The Church of Saint Ursula in Berne has a long tradition of ministry to all English speaking people in the Canton of Berne, Switzerland, and beyond.
 It also provides a home for Christians from many different denominations and cultural backgrounds.
 It is one of the chaplancies of the Swiss archdeaconry of the Anglican Diocese in Europe.

 St Ursula's is a strongly ecumenical church, and this is reflected in its membership.
-St Ursula's is also a member of the Association of Churches in Berne.
+St Ursula's is also a member of the Association of Churches in Berne (AKiB).

 Worship is an important priority for us.
-Around 80 people come to our main Eucharist service at 10.00 on Sunday mornings.
+Around 60 people come to our Eucharist service at 10.00 on Sunday mornings.
 Our services follow the Church of England's Common Worship Order One (2000).
-The main service on the second Sunday of the month is called All in Church Together, and is more informal, catering too for all ages.
-The service on the fourth Sunday combines formal and informal elements.
-See the magazine or the website for the details of the next few weeks.
+The service on the second Sunday of the month aims to be for all ages.
+The service on the fourth Sunday is normally a sung Eucharist.
+See the website for details of the next few weeks.

 Outreach, prayer and pastoral care form other important parts of our ministry.
-As part of our commitment to teaching we maintain a lending library.
+Members also meet during the week for fellowship, study, prayer and support in housegroups.
 In addition, we support the work of Christ in the world through our charity and mission team.

 St Ursula's was built in 1906 on a site that had been given to the community by the British-Berne Land Co.
 An American lady, Mrs Castleman from St Louis, provided the money for the building as a thank offering for the near miraculous recovery of her daughter, Ursula, who was treated at the clinic of the famous Professor Kocher.
 Hence the dedication of the church.
 (The history of Anglican worship in Berne goes back to the early 19th century.)